cisagov/LME/README.md

 -   [Further Documentation & Upgrading:](#documentation)
 -   [Uninstall (if you want to remove LME):](#uninstall)

-## Pre-Requisites
+## Prerequisites
 If you're unsure whether you meet the prerequisites for installing LME, please refer to our [prerequisites documentation](/docs/markdown/prerequisites.md).

 The main prerequisite is setting up hardware for your Ubuntu server, which should have at least:

-2 processors
+- 2 processors
-16GB RAM
+- 16GB RAM
-128GB of dedicated storage for LME’s Elasticsearch database.
+- 128GB of dedicated storage for LME’s Elasticsearch database.

 If you need to run LME with less than 16GB of RAM or minimal hardware, follow our troubleshooting guide to configure Podman quadlets for reduced memory usage.
 We recommend setting Elasticsearch to an 8GB limit and Kibana to a 4GB limit.
 You can find the guide [here](/docs/markdown/reference/troubleshooting.md#memory-in-containers-need-more-ramless-ram-usage).